 It’s also possible ufotable could leave the ending for Demon Slayer Season 4.
 Unfortunately, that’d leave anime fans waiting based on a cliffhanger ending, which is hardly ideal.

 Another option would be to finish the anime series with a Demon Slayer: Sunrise Countdown movie.
-The Demon Train arc is 18 chapters, so a film that adapts the final 22 chapters would have a significantly longer runtime, but it wouldn’t be overly long.
+The Mugen Train arc is 18 chapters, so a film that adapts the final 22 chapters would have a significantly longer runtime, but it wouldn’t be overly long.

 A final Demon Slayer movie is not an ideal option since it’d make anime fans wait longer.
 On the other hand, the final battle would be given full animated justice on the big screen.